projectsveltos/sveltos/docs/addons/kustomize.md

 $ kubectl create configmap kustomize --from-file=kustomize.tar.gz
 ```

-The below ClusterProfile will use the Kustomize SDK to get all the resources that need to be deployed.
-Then it will deploy those in the `production` namespace in each managed cluster with the Sveltos clusterSelector *env=fv*.
+The below ClusterProfile will use the Kustomize SDK to get all the resources needed for deployment.
+Then will deploy these in the `production` namespace of the managed clusters with the Sveltos clusterSelector set to *env=fv*.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1